-Friday Night Lights is expected to be a packed house full of big name prospects for the Florida Gators on this Friday in the Swamp.
+Friday Night Lights is expected to be a packed house full of big name prospects for the Florida Gators on this Friday in the Swamp. we expect five questions to be answered as well.

 With so many prospects headed to campus on Friday there will be a lot of competition under the lights and a lot of news for Gators fans.